achsill/orac-interface/README.md

 ## About The Project
 ![Orac Interface](https://i.ibb.co/GRYs9sL/orac-demo-pic.png)
-An app to chat with your LLM seamlessly
-Don't interrupt your workflow anymore, with orac, you just have to press Ctrl+Space to chat with your LLM from anywhere on your desktop, anytime.
+Easily chat with your local LLM.
+The Orac Interface is seamlessly integrated into your workflow; just press Ctrl+Space to start a conversation with your AI.
+Asking questions to your AI won't interrupt your workflow anymore.

 ## How To Use